 Social Security and Supplemental Security Income

 Social Security is a federally funded program that provides income to millions of Americans, including retired workers, people with disabilities, and eligible dependents and survivors.
 Managed by the Social Security Administration (SSA), benefits are primarily determined by work history, disability status, or, in the case of Supplemental Security Income (SSI), financial need.
-Note we use SSA instead of spelling Social Security Administration.

 The Social Security Administration offers financial support for people with disabilities: Social Security Disability Insurance (SSDI), the Disabled Adult Child (DAC) benefit, or Supplemental Security Income (SSI).
 These programs have different eligibility rules and benefits.
 However, all disability-based programs require a qualifying disability: a medically determinable physical or mental impairment that prevents substantial gainful activity and is expected to last at least 12 months or result in death.
 In 2026, the earnings limit to be considered unable to be employed is $1,690 a month